Waterford county football team

 The Waterford county football team represents Waterford in men's Gaelic football and is governed by Waterford GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Munster Senior Football Championship and the National Football League.

 Waterford's home ground is Fraher Field, Dungarvan and Walsh Park, Waterford.
-The team's manager is Ephie Fitzgerald.
+The team's manager is vacant.

 The team last won the Munster Senior Championship in 1898, but has never won the All-Ireland Senior Championship or the National League.

 History

-The team's greatest achievement is reaching the 1898 All-Ireland Senior Football Championship Final, a game which was lost to Dublin by a scoreline of 2–08 to 0–04.
+The team's greatest achievement is reaching the 1898 All-Ireland Senior Football Championship Final, a game which was lost to Dublin by a scoreline of 2–8 to 0–4.
 Erin's Hope of Dungarvan represented the county in that game.

 In recent times, the team have twice won the All-Ireland Junior Football Championship (JFC).

 In 2003, Waterford unexpectedly won a Munster Under-21 Football Championship, defeating Kerry in the final.

-Waterford has not reached a Munster Senior Football Championship (SFC) final since 1960, has not defeated Kerry since 1957, Cork since 1960, Limerick since 1981 and Tipperary since 1988.
-On 20 May 2007, the team broke a 19-year run without a senior championship win by defeating Clare at Fraher Field, Dungarvan, by a scoreline of 1–06 to 0–07.
+Waterford has not reached a Munster Senior Football Championship (SFC) final since 1960, has not defeated Kerry since 1957, Cork since 1960 and Limerick since 1981.
+On 20 May 2007, the team broke a 19-year run without a senior championship win by defeating Clare at Fraher Field, Dungarvan, by a scoreline of 1–6 to 0–7.
 Manager John Kiely's starting team consisted of: Tom Wall; Justin Walsh, Thomas O'Gorman, Shane Briggs; John Phelan, Edmond Rockett, Paul Ogle; Mick Ahern, John Hurney; Brian Wall, Gary Hurney, Ger Power; Wayne Hennessy, Andy Hubbord and Liam O'Lonain.

 The team defeated Clare again in 2010.

+On 7 April 2024, the team beat Tipperary for the first time since 1988, in the Munster quarter-final, but were beaten by Clare in the Munster semi-final.
+Waterford have still the longest record without an appearance in a Munster final.